 We are not giving up, however, as there is too much at stake.
-In 2016, our community of supporters put pressure on opinion formers to consider the introduction of first aid education, and we took some of our young volunteers to the Labour and Conservative party conferences, to share their experiences and make our case.
+In 2016, supporters put pressure on opinion formers to consider the introduction of first aid education, and St John Ambulance took some young volunteers to the Labour and Conservative party conferences, to share their experiences.

-We also supported a Bill introduced by Will Quince MP, which would have made first aid training a requirement to passing the driving test.
+With St John Ambulance we supported a Bill introduced by Will Quince MP, which would have made first aid training a requirement to passing the driving test.
 Many new drivers experience road traffic collisions in their first few years on the road, and we believe it is important that they have the skills and confidence to help if required.

-Using our significant knowledge and experience, we are at the forefront of setting the standards for first aid.
-In July 2016, we released a revised edition of the First Aid Manual, in partnership with the British Red Cross, St Andrew's First Aid and publisher Dorling Kindersley, featuring updated first aid protocols.
+Using significant knowledge and experience, St John are at the forefront of setting the standards for first aid.
+In July 2016, it released a revised edition of the First Aid Manual, in partnership with the British Red Cross, St Andrew's First Aid and publisher Dorling Kindersley, featuring updated first aid protocols.